TalAter/open-source-templates/.github/ISSUE_TEMPLATE.md

 ## Your Environment
 <!--- Include as many relevant details about the environment you experienced the bug in -->
 * Version used:
-* Browser Name and version:
+* Browser name and version:
 * Operating System and version (desktop or mobile):
 * Link to your project: